-The sad fact is that tooth decay can happen to anybody at any time.
+The unfortunate truth is that tooth decay can happen to anybody at any time.
 As far as which teeth are specifically affected, it depends on the person.
 Factors like genetics, diet, and age all contribute to the likelihood of getting a cavity.

-Although there might be many factors deciding your susceptibility, it’s important to learn about which of your teeth are more often exposed to bacteria.
-No matter your genetics or tooth strength, knowing common problem teeth will help you take the necessary measures to prevent cavities.
+Although there might be many factors determining your susceptibility, it’s important to learn about which of your teeth are exposed to bacteria the most often.
+Regardless of your genetics or tooth strength, knowing common problem teeth will help you take the necessary measures to prevent cavities.

-Let us discuss several ages that present common trends of decay in specific teeth.
-In addition to these common trends, we’ll give you some suggestions on how to prevent the decay, including specific techniques and services our office provides.
+Let’s discuss common trends of decay in specific teeth with respect to different age groups.
+In addition to these common trends, we’ll give you some suggestions on how to prevent the decay, including specific techniques and services provided by our office.

 Infants and Toddlers

-For very young children and many infants, baby-bottle tooth decay is the most common cause of cavities.
-Unlike common adult decay, this type of decay happens most often in the upper front teeth that are usually used when drinking out of a bottle or toddler cup.
-When babies are allowed a nightly bottle, they doze with sugary liquid dripping onto their teeth.
+For very young children, and many infants, baby-bottle tooth decay is the most common cause of cavities.
+Unlike adult decay, this type of deterioration happens most often in the upper front teeth.
+This is due to that fact that these teeth are usually used when drinking out of a bottle or toddler cup.
+When babies are allowed a nightly bottle, they doze off with sugary liquid dripping onto their teeth.
 This process exposes their teeth to cavity-causing sugars and bacteria over a long period of time.

-Another way in which youngsters get baby-bottle decay is when they are sipping from a cup of sweet juice or milk all during the day.
-For both adults and toddlers, sipping a drink other than water all day greatly increases your teeth’s exposure to sugars and bacteria.
+Another way in which youngsters get baby-bottle decay is when they are sipping from a cup of sweet juice or milk throughout the day.
+For both adults and toddlers, sipping a drink other than water greatly increases your teeth’s exposure to sugars and bacteria.
 When it comes to tooth protection, think about the time period in which your teeth are exposed.
 If it is longer than a normal meal or a quick snack, you’re increasing your exposure to cavities.

 Teens and Adolescents

 Aside from the practice of getting protective sealants on a young person’s teeth, the best way to prevent cavities in the teen years is a consistent dental hygiene routine.
-This should include brushing twice daily using a fluoride toothpaste, flossing, and even using a good mouth rinse to kill bacteria.
+This should include brushing twice daily, using fluoride-treated toothpaste, flossing every day, and using a good mouth rinse to kill bacteria.

-Molars and premolars have countless pits and fissures that are great for grinding food, but also great at attracting bacteria and leftover food bits.
+Molars and premolars have numerous pits and fissures that are great for grinding food, but also attract bacteria and leftover food bits.
 It’s difficult to brush every nook and cranny, so these teeth are the ones that most often develop cavities and other problems.